-CUI SECURITY REQUIREMENTS NIST SP 800-53 ant Security Controls ISO/IEC 27001 Relevant Security Controls 3.3 AU JDIT AND ACCOUNTABILITY Basic S Security Requirements 3.3.1 Create, protect, and retain information system audit AU-2 Audit Events No direct m apping. records to the extent AU-3 Content of Audit Records A.12.4.1 Event logging needed to enable the monitoring, analysis, investigation, and reporting AU-3(1) Content of Audit Records Additional Audit Information No direct m apping. of unlawful, unauthorized, or inappropriate AU-6 Audit Review, Analysis, A.12.4.1 Event logging 3.3.2 information system activity.
+CUI SECURITY REQUIREMENTS NIST SP 800-53 ant Security Controls ISO/IEC 27001 Relevant Security Controls 3.3 A UDIT AND ACCOUNTABILITY Basic S Security Requirements 3.3.1 Create, protect, and retain information system audit AU-2 Audit Events No direct me apping. records to the extent needed to enable the AU-3 Content of Audit Records A.12.4.1 Event logging monitoring, analysis, investigation, and reporting AU-3(1) Content of Audit Records Additional Audit Information No direct m apping. of unlawful, unauthorized, or inappropriate AU-6 Audit Review, Analysis, A.12.4.1 Event logging 3.3.2 information system activity.
 Ensure that the actions of and Reporting A.16.1.2 Reporting information security events individual information system users can be uniquely traced to those users so they can be held A.16.1.4 Assessment of and decision on information security events accountable for their AU-12 Audit Generation A.12.4.1 Event logging actions.
 A.12.4.3 Administrator and operator logs Derive d Security Requirements 3.3.3 Review and update audited events.
-AU-2(3) Audit Events Reviews and Updates No direct mapping.
+AU-2(3) Audit Events Reviews and Updates No direct me apping.
 3.3.4 Alert in the event of an audit process failure.
-AU-5 Response to Audit Processing Failures No direct mapping.
-3.3.5 Use automated mechanisms to integrate and correlate audit review, analysis, and AU-6(1) Audit Review, Analysis, and Reporting Process Integration No direct mapping.
-No direct mapping. reporting processes for investigation and response to indications of inappropriate, suspicious, or unusual activity.
-AU-6(3) Audit Review, Analysis, and Reporting Correlate Audit Repositories 3.3.6 Provide audit reduction and report generation to support on-demand analysis and reporting.
+AU-5 Response to Audit Processing Failures No direct me apping.
+3.3.5 Correlate audit review, analysis, and reporting processes for investigation and response to indications of inappropriate, suspicious, or unusual activity.
+AU-6(3) Audit Review, Analysis, and Reporting Correlate Audit Repositories No direct mapping.
+3.3.6 Provide audit reduction and report generation to support on-demand analysis and reporting.
 AU-7 Audit Reduction and Report Generation No direct mapping.
-3.3.7 Provide an information system capability that AU-8 Time Stamps A.12.4.4 Clock synchronisation compares and synchronizes internal system clocks with an authoritative source to generate time stamps for audit records.
-AU-8(1) Time Stamps Synchronization With Authoritative Time Source No direct mapping.
+3.3.7 Provide an information system capability that AU-8 Time Stamps A.12.4.4 Clock synchronization compares and synchronizes internal system clocks with an authoritative source to generate time stamps for audit records.
+AU-8(1) Time Stamps Synchronization With Authoritative Time Source No direct mo apping.
 3.3.8 Protect audit information and audit tools from AU-9 Protection of Audit Information A.12.4.2 Protection of log information unauthorized access, modification, and deletion.
 A.12.4.3 Administrator and operator logs A.18.1.3 Protection of records

-3.3.9 Limit management of audit functionality to a subset of AU-9(4) Protection of Audit Information No direct mapping. privileged users.
-Access by Subset of Privileged Users
+CUI SECURITY REQUIREMENTS NIST SP 800-53 Relevant Security Controls ISO/IEC 27001 Relevant Security Controls 3.3.9 Limit management of audit functionality to a subset of privileged users.
+AU-9(4) Protection of Audit Information Access by Subset of Privileged Users No direct mapping.

-Table D-4: Mapping Configuration Management Requirements to Security Controls 24
+Table D-4: Mapping Configuration Management Requirements to Security Controls